franciscoabsampaio/swellow/README.md

 ## CLI Reference

 `swellow --help` will show you all commands and options available.
-Here are the most important:

 ```sh
 Swellow is the simple, SQL-first tool for managing table migrations, written in Rust.